nwops/puppet-retrospec/README.md

 Setting the `--enable-user-templates` option will tell retrospec to use the default user template location.

-The default location for the templates when using this variable is ~/.puppet_retrospec_templates
+The default user location for the templates when using this variable is ~/.puppet_retrospec_templates

 If you wish to override ~/.puppet_retrospec_templates location you can use the following option `--template-dir`